 HAVE A FULL TIME JOB

 In April 2021 the government introduced new rules (beskæftigelseskrav) meaning you must have a job of at least 30 hours a week for 3.5 of the last 4 years at the time you are granted citizenship.
+These rules are very strict and it is also only certain kinds of employment which count.
+For example your contract has to be unlimited, meaning you can’t be on a temporary contract.
+Also if your employer goes bankrupt, you would suddenly be ineligible for citizenship, even though it is through no fault of your own.

 AND MORE